Internet Service Terms and Conditions

 AP&T has provided spam and virus filtering options for email incoming to AP&T Internet service customers; however has no control over some spam and legitimate incoming email.
+AP&T reserves the right to delete any incoming email determined to be a threat to AP&T email subscribers.

-AP&T does impose restrictions on email sent out by AP&T Internet service customers.
 Use of an AP&T Internet service account to send unsolicited email messages of any type, whether commercial or non-commercial, for profit or non-profit is strictly prohibited.
 Any account found in violation of the provisions of this section will be immediately suspended.